Above: A selection card models, both kit components and completed models.

 If you've already downloaded or purchased a card kit or two you'll have noticed that the kits usually have only minimal instructions for assembly.
 This is partly because card kits are often assembled by experienced modellers, and partly because of the cost (in time if nothing else) to prepare instructions for a kit that can be downloaded free or sold for a minimal amount.

 I design and build my own card kits.
-Typically it will take as long to build the model than it does to design it, and it takes several times as long to document and write up the assembly so that it can be followed by other modellers.
+Typically it will take as long to design the model as it does to build it, and it takes several times as long to document and write up the assembly so that it can be followed by other modellers.
 For this reason many of my models have led to design and construction articles in Narrow Gauge Downunder magazine.

-However there are lots of 'how to' resources available on line, see the links above, and the discussion groups can help with specific questions.
+However there are lots of 'how to' resources available on-line, see the links at left, and the discussion groups can help with specific questions.

 Conventional card versus photorealistic card models